ansemjo/blerial/README.md

 I have also successfully connected a JDY-31.
 This required a glued-on plastic shim and some bodge wires but as long as you can connect `GND`, `VCC`, `RX`, `TX` and some sort of status `LED`, you should be good to go.

+## Assembly

+During assembly you can use the [interactive BOM `ibom.html`](https://ansemjo.github.io/blerial/ibom.html) to see where each component goes.
+Due to space constraints I ommitted reference designators in the silkscreen layer. :grimacing:

 ## Connection

 * For the BLE modules, you can use [Jakeler/ble-serial](https://github.com/Jakeler/ble-serial) to create a `/tmp/ttyBLE` device, which you can then use with your favourite serial terminal.